MaximilianSti/ocmmed_mirror/cluster_instructions.md

 - Modify the parameters in `cluster_params.yaml`

 If, during the installation, you modified the path to the python module `system/Python-3.7.4`, then you must also modify the `pythonpath` parameter
-The `cluster_files` parameter must also be an existing folder in the ocmmed directory.
-It's recommended to use a separate folder for the cluster files, as the program will create many files which are not necessary to keep after the run is finished.
+For the `cluster_files` parameter, I recommended using a different folder than `output_path`, as the program will create many files which are not necessary to keep after the run is finished.

 Note that on the cluster, the `rxn_enum_iterations` and `div_enum_iterations` parameters in the `parameters.yaml` file are ignored.
 Instead, you must use the `batch_num`, `batch_rxn_sols` and `batch_div_sols` parameters in the `cluster_params.yaml` file to set the number of iterations.